 I live abroad.
 Here people prefer to have a bath at night before sleeping and not in the morning.
 What should I do?

 Acharya Vagbhatta says that no matter where you live, the herbs of your native place and the practices of your native place work best for you.
-So, doing your Nithyakarma no matter where you live, makes sense.
+So, if you are from India, doing your Nithyakarma no matter where you live, makes sense.

 Besides, what we have said about Mala removal and cleansing the body is the same whether you live in Chennai or in California.
 The body clock is the same and the time for renewal and repair is the same.